 The band re-entered the Billboard R&B chart with 2006’s “Steppin’ Into Love” and received in the same year the NARM (National Association of Recording Merchandisers) Chairman Award for lifetime achievement in record sales.

-KOOL & THE GANG continues to perform to packed audiences of new and old fans around the world and remains one of the most active touring bands, performing approximately two-hundred shows every year.
+KOOL & THE GANG continues to perform to packed audiences of new and old fans around the world.

 For any information on date availability and serious inquiries please send Email !